 Healthcare providers without conformant software can access My Health Record via the Provider Portal.
 To find out more, click here.
 Provider Digital Access (PRODA) is an online authentication system used to securely access government online services.
 To access services using PRODA, you need to register as an individual to get your own account.

 COORDINARE provides a range of support tools to ensure that you and your practice can achieve meaningful use of current digital health initiatives.
 For My Health Record information and support contact COORDINARE at firstname.lastname@example.org or call 1300 069 002.
+You can also download our remote support tool here.

 The Practice Incentives Program (PIP) eHealth Incentive aims to encourage practices to keep up-to-date with the latest developments in digital health, and adopt new digital health technology as it becomes available.